How Mediation Services Work and When They Are the Right Next Step for Resolving Conflict

 Just as important as understanding what mediation is, is recognizing what it is not.
 Clarifying these misconceptions helps to manage expectations and ensures that mediation is the appropriate process for a particular conflict.

-While mediation can have therapeutic benefits by improving communication and relationships, it is not a substitute for therapy or counseling.
-Mediators do not delve into the psychological underpinnings of conflict in the same way a therapist does.
-Their focus is on resolving the specific issues in dispute and reaching a practical agreement, not on diagnosing emotional wounds nor prescribing means to address mental health concerns.
+While mediation can have therapeutic benefits like improved communication and relationships, it is not a substitute for therapy or counseling.
+Mediators’ focus is on resolving the specific issues in dispute and reaching a practical agreement, not on diagnosing emotional wounds nor prescribing means to address mental health concerns.
 Ideally, providers of private mediation services should be trauma-informed and sensitive to the impact of trauma.

-Mediators, even if they are lawyers, do not provide legal advice to either party.
+Even if they are lawyers, mediators do not provide legal advice to parties.
 Their role is to facilitate a negotiation, not to tell parties what their legal rights and obligations are.
 Parties are often encouraged to seek independent legal counsel before, during, or after mediation to ensure they fully understand the legal implications of any agreement reached.

 Arbitration is another form of alternative dispute resolution, but it is significantly different from mediation.
 In arbitration, the neutral third party (the arbitrator) hears evidence and makes a binding decision that the parties are legally obligated to follow, similar to a judge in court.
 In contrast, mediators do not have the authority to impose a decision.
 The outcome of mediation is determined solely by the agreement of the parties.